The Ideas or Forms of All Things Are in the Mind of the Deity

 3 By faith we perceive that the systems of things (aeons) were put in order by God’s word, so that what is seen has come into existence from things that are not visible” (Hebrews 11:1–3, NWT).

-All things, then, exist in three stages:
+All things therefore exist in three stages:

-As ordered systems (aeons) structured by His word
+As ordered aeons structured by the Logos

 Therefore, the ideas or forms of all things are truly in the Deity.
-They exist within His mind as real, structured, and living patterns.
-By His own light He sees them, understands them, and brings them into manifestation.
-Wisdom is His thinking, the Logos is His expression, and the aeons are the ordered unfolding of His internal forms.
+They exist within His mind as real, structured, and living patterns grounded in His own corporeal substance.
+The Logos is His thinking, the hypostasis is His substance, and creation is the manifestation of what exists within Him.

 No comments: